mklements/OLED_Stats/README.md

 # OLED Stats

 OLED Stats Display Script For A Raspberry Pi Running Raspberry Pi OS Bookworm.
-The installation process and script has been tested on a Pi 3, 4 and 5.
+The installation process and script have been tested on a Pi 3, 4 and 5.

 Full setup instructions available on my blog - https://www.the-diy-life.com/add-an-oled-stats-display-to-raspberry-pi-os-bookworm/
 Or my Youtube Channel - https://youtu.be/pdaDvPCdAlY